-- your domain which build authority with Google and with due amount of optimization you will be visible by search engines and ranking higher than your competitors.
+- your domain which builds authority with Google and with a due amount of optimization you will be visible by search engines and rank higher than your competitors.

-- your own place to create and post works and posts.
+- your place to create and post works and posts.

-If you want to put a little bit of effort in in, you need:
+If you want to put a little bit of effort in, you need:

 - buy a domain, ex. abstractartbykelsey.com or something more general, like watercolorlovers.net.
 This is your website address, make it nice and easy to remember.
 Buy a domain with Namecheap (from $0.99) or Godaddy – the most popular domain marketplace.

 - buy a hosting provider – your domain and some technical files need to “live” somewhere.
 Their home is a hosting place.
 The best, the most secure, and stable is Bluehost (only $3.95 per month).
 Don’t go with no-name hosting companies, as hosting providers also affect the page speed of your site.
-In fact, you can even buy a domain directly on Bluehost.
+You can even buy a domain directly on Bluehost.

-- once you have your domain, you can either use any of the website builder, better Squarespace as it is the most proven platform or WordPress (if you know and want to dig into) to showcase your art and tell your story.
+- once you have your domain, you can either use any of the website builders, better Squarespace as it is the most proven platform or WordPress (if you know and want to dig into it) to showcase your art and tell your story.

-Invest in it 2 hours and you will create for yourself a platform which has no commission fees!
-Don’t forget to put your contact and prices there, as some collectors can just contact your directly.
+Invest in it for 2 hours and you will create for yourself a platform that has no commission fees!
+Don’t forget to put your contact and prices there, as some collectors can just contact you directly.

-You probably now that social medias require a lot of time.
-Content making is tiring, but you can easily use Pinterest and Instagram as sale platform.
+You probably know that social media require a lot of time.
+Content making is tiring, but you can easily use Pinterest and Instagram as sale platforms.

-If you have your own website, you can even have special Pins with prices!
+If you have your website, you can even have special Pins with prices!

-For Instagram browse similar artists to get ideas, fill the bio, use hashtags and location tags!
+For Instagram browse similar artists to get ideas, fill the bio, and use hashtags and location tags!

 Using hashtags try to combine highly competitive (+1-2mln posts) with low competition tags (1000 – 100 000 posts).
 Make sure all your photos are high-quality.